rails/rails/guides/source/rails_application_templates.md

 ### inside(dir)

 Enables you to run a command from the given directory.
-For example, if you have a copy of edge rails that you wish to symlink from your new apps, you can do this:
+For example, if you have a copy of edge Rails that you wish to symlink from your new apps, you can do this:

 ```ruby
 inside('vendor') do